 Everton Women have had a decent start to the season and at the halfway point find themselves fifth in the FAWSL standings keeping pace with Manchester United Women.
 The Blues have been inconsistent with five losses to their name having conceded 15 goals an scoring 17 in the process across 11 games.
-It’s been over a year since Willie Kirk was announced as the new manager of Everton, leaving his role as an assistant coach at Manchester United.
+Its been over a year since Willie Kirk was announced as the new manager of Everton, leaving his role as an assistant coach at Manchester United.
 The Scotsman has completely transformed his Everton side from a team who were fighting relegation last season to a team competing for top four this season.

 However, Everton were in need of reinforcements during the January transfer window and were looking for players to make an instant impact.
 The signing of Izzy Christiansen from Olympique Lyon and Hayley Raso from W-League team Brisbane Roar could give Everton a lift and what they need to cement a place in the top four.